Wedding of Crown Prince Haakon of Norway and Mette-Marit Tjessem Høiby

 The Wedding Attire

 Mette-Marit’s wedding gown was designed by the Norwegian designer Ove Harder Finseth and sewn by seamstress Anna Bratland.
 The gown was a simple and romantic full-length ecru-colored silk crepe dress with fitted long sleeves, a modest neckline, a corset waist and a 6 1/2 foot/2 meter train.
-The gown was nearly an exact replica of the dress that Queen Maud, Prince Haakon’s great-grandmother, wore at her wedding to King Haakon VII.
+The gown was nearly a replica of the dress Queen Maud, Prince Haakon’s great-grandmother, wore at her wedding to King Haakon VII.

 The bride’s hair was pulled back in a simple chignon.
 Mette-Marit wore a 20 foot/6 meter long veil of silk tulle and a diamond tiara dating back to 1910, a gift from King Harald and Queen Sonja.
-Instead of a traditional bouquet, Mette-Marit carried a long garland of green leaves woven with purple and white flowers, which was also similar to the bouquet Queen Maud carried on her wedding day.
+Instead of a traditional bouquet, Mette-Marit carried a long garland of green leaves woven with purple and white flowers, also similar to the bouquet Queen Maud carried on her wedding day.

 The Crown Prince wore the following medals: